tremblay/HTML-Table-to-JSON/README.md

 Author: Colin Tremblay

-Date:   Tuesday, 12th November, 2013
+Date:   Friday, 15th November, 2013

 ## About
 Easily scrape and parse a table stored on a web page.

 This project is still in ALPHA, meaning it is not fully functional!

-The current version is .6
+The current version is .7

 The project currently works on most HTML tables.
+Nested tables and tables containing malicious inputs have not been dealt with.

-Features similar to those in the javascript version (https://github.com/lightswitch05/table-to-json) by @lightswitch05 will be added soon.
+Features similar to those in the javascript version (https://github.com/lightswitch05/table-to-json) by @lightswitch05 are being added incrementally.

 ## Usage
 To get the parser, simply download the 4 php files in 'src.'